 - There is no cost to you for the medications, lab tests, monitoring, or egg retrieval.

 How much work/school will I miss?

-Troché Fertility Centers is respectful of the donor’s time and work/school commitments.
+Troché Fertility part of Advanced Fertility Care is respectful of the donor’s time and work/school commitments.
 Ultrasound appointments for monitoring follicle development (3-4) are scheduled in the morning and usually last under 30 minutes.
 Appointments for FDA testing and the medication class are scheduled at a convenient time when possible.
 The day of egg retrieval is the only full day of work/school that you will miss.

 How many times may I donate?

 Present guidelines state you may donate up to 6 times in your lifetime.

 How long must I wait before donating again?